CODEX-Bot-Team/CoreBase/README.md

-# DuaBase
+# CoreBase
- Database package for Typewriter
+A simple SQLite3 wrapper made for typewriter